Azhrak/spicy-tales/DEPLOYMENT.md

 # Deployment Guide: Vercel + Neon PostgreSQL

-This guide walks you through deploying Spicy Tales to Vercel with Neon PostgreSQL for free-tier hosting.
+This guide walks you through deploying Choose the Heat to Vercel with Neon PostgreSQL for free-tier hosting.

 ## Overview